rlugojr/linkurious-enterprise-manual/search/edges.md

 ![](Find_Edges.png)

-Now we can use the search bar to search for relationships.
-It works exactly like the search for nodes.
+Now, it works exactly like the search for nodes.

 We simply type what we are looking for.
 We see the list of suggestions that match our search.